-- (1) Pre-lab assignments (hand in before the experiment with no more than 2 pages A4) - 1.
-Read the procedures of in-lab activities carefully - 2.
-Download the software needed for this experiment in advance - 3.
-Make a flowchart of this experiment and answer the questions - (i) Consider the experiment setup illustrated by Fig. $1 \sim$ Fig. 5, - (a) Explain the function of the indicator disk in Center Post - (b) Explain the function of the hanging mass - (c) Explain the function of 10-hole pulley and what we use it to obtain - (ii) To study the relationship between centripetal force F and rotating period T, one obtains the experimental data by changing the hanging mass as shown in the Table with the mass of rotary body M = 107.92 g placed at r = 0.14 (cm)
+- 1. Pre-lab assignments (hand in before the lab) - (1) Download the software needed for this experiment in advance - (2) Make a flowchart of this experiment and answer the questions - (i) Consider the experiment setup illustrated in Fig. 1~ Fig. 5, - (a) Explain the function of the indicator disk in the Center Post - (b) Explain the function of the hanging mass - (c) Explain the function of the 10-hole pulley and what we use it to obtain - (ii) To study the relationship between centripetal force F and rotating period T, one obtains the experimental data by changing the hanging mass as shown in the Table with the mass of rotary body M = 107.92 g placed at r = 0.14 m.

-m (g) T (s)
+T (s)

-39.67 1.139
+1.139

-59.47 0.989
+0.989

-78.90 0.880
+0.880

-98.11 0.789
+0.789

-118.00 0.699
+0.699

-(a) Find the relationship between F and T by dimensional analysis.

-- (b) With data, draw a graph of F versus T. - (c) Suppose $F = aT^n + b$ , find their relationship by fitting data.
-Note that it's not right for you to simply use the quadratic function to fit the curve, since you do not know whether n is integer or not. - (d) Compare the result between (a) and (c).
+- (a) Find the relationship between F and T by dimensional analysis. - (b) Draw a graph of F versus T using the data. - (c) Suppose $F = aT^n$.
+Find their relationship by fitting data.
+Note that it's incorrect to simply use the quadratic fit, since you do not know whether n is an integer or not. - (d) Compare the result between (a) and (c).
 Discuss the systematic effect that may result in the difference.

-(2) In-lab activities
+2. In-lab activities

-- 1. Set up the equipment, as shown in Fig. 1. - (i) Level the Base - (a) Purposely make the apparatus unbalanced by attaching the 300 g square mass onto either end of the track and tighten the screw so the mass won't slide.
-Note that if the hooked mass is hanging from the side post in the centripetal force accessory, place the square mass on the same side. - (b) Adjust the leveling screw on one of the legs of the base until the end of the track with the square mass is aligned over the leveling screw on the other leg of the base.
-See Figure 7. - (c) Rotate the track 90 degrees so it is parallel to one side of the "A" and adjust the other leveling screw until the track stay in this position - (d) The track is now level, and it should remain at rest in any orientation
+- (1) Set up the equipment, as shown in Fig. 1. - (i) Level the Base - (a) Make the apparatus unbalanced by attaching the 300 g square mass onto either end of the track and tighten the screw so that the mass won't slide.
+Note that if the hooked mass is hanging from the Side Post in the centripetal force accessory, place the square mass on the same side. - (b) Adjust the leveling screw on one of the legs of the base until the end of the track with the square mass is aligned over the leveling screw on the other leg of the base.
+See Fig. 7. - (c) Rotate the track 90 degrees so it is parallel to one side of the "A" and adjust the other leveling screw until the track stays in this position. - (d) The track is now level, and it should remain at rest in any orientation.
+(Why?)